strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

 In the next step, we needed to research the best design for model configuration and booter implementation.
 The [PR#3617](https://github.com/strongloop/loopback-next/pull/3617) offers a proof-of-concept prototype demonstrating the proposed design.
 We are excited about the extensibility of the proposed approach, as it will make it very easy for 3rd-party developers (including application developers) to implement their own flavor of Repository and Controller classes to be used with the new Model API booter.

-## Farewell and Welcome

-As the summer ends, [Nora](https://strongloop.com/authors/Nora_Abdelgadir/) has completed her 12-month internship in the LoopBack team.
-Thank you for her dedication and hard work!
-She has been making good progress in the [inclusion of related models story](https://github.com/strongloop/loopback-next/issues/1352) in this month!
-We wish her best wishes at school.
-While she has returned to school, Nora will still be maintaining LoopBack on a part-time basis.

-On the other hand, we're excited to have [Deepak](https://github.com/deepakrkris) back to the team.
-Bringing his knowledge and experience in cloud and container related technologies, it would be a great addition to us.
-Welcome Deepak!
 ## LoopBack Stack for Appsody

 Appsody makes creating cloud native applications simple.
 It provides application stacks for open source runtimes and frameworks, which are pre-configured with cloud native capabilities for Kubernetes and Knative deployments.